joannakl/ossd/grading.markdown

 ## In-class Assessments: 10%

-Each student will complete several in-class brief assessments (~10minutes).
-These assessments will be based on the assigned readings, class discussions, lectures and completed activities.
-The format of the assessments will be primarily short answers and multiple choice types of questions.
+Each student will complete two in-class assessments/reflections.
+These reflections will be based on the assigned readings, class discussions, lectures, completed activities, guest speaker presentations and other group presentations.

 # Time and Effort Documentation

-## Slack Live-Logs
+## Live-Logs

-All students will be required to keep Slack Live-Logs for
+All student groups will be required to keep Live-Logs for
-- the early activities, tutorials and homework assignments, as described above
+- the early group activities, tutorials and homework assignments, as described above
 - the group work on a selected group project (every time the group, or part of the group, meets to work on the project)

-A Slack Live-Log is just a series of messages posted to a Slack channel as you work.
-The messages should paint a rough picture of what you are doing, when you did it and any other interesting/useful tidbits to be remembered while you are working.
-Ideally, when working in a pair, one partner will be controlling the machine where the project work is happening and the other will be live-logging on another machine.
-These roles should be swapped regularly.
+A Live-Log is just a series of entries posted in a live-log document (the exact format will be determined during the semester) as you work.
+The messages should paint a rough picture of what the group and individuals are doing, when you did it and any other interesting/useful tidbits to be remembered while you are working.
 It is not necessary to document every tiny thing, and you don't have to use polished language, grammar and punctuation.
-You can see a sample live-log in the sample-live-log channel in the OSSD Slack team.

-For homework assignments the Slack Live-Log will be used to demonstrate that you have worked through the appropriate exercises, tutorials and assignments.
+A simple live-log will be provided before the first activity that requires its use.

 For FOSS Project work the Slack Live-Log will be used to demonstrate an appropriate investment of time and quality effort in the project work, as well as to document your progress through the project guides.
 Each of you has different experience and every FOSS project has different technical challenges.
 Thus, some tasks will be easier (or harder) than others and what is accomplished will vary between teams, from week-to-week and between projects.
 Thus, rather than relying solely on final products for credit teams will be expected to invest an appropriate amount of time and effort on their project work each week.
-Slack Live-Logs provide the mechanism for documenting the time and effort invested in the project.
+Live-Logs provide the mechanism for documenting the time and effort invested in the project.

 In addition to keeping a record of what a team has done and how long it has worked, these live-logs are intended to encourage teams to practice and demonstrate that they are working via steady, sustained engagement rather than in long irregular bursts.
 Working via steady, sustained engagement is more effective, more productive and less frustrating than working in long irregular bursts.
 It allows time to process information, generate new ideas, communicate with faculty, peers and the project's development community.

 ## Five-Fifteens

 A [five-fifteen report](https://www.contractingbusiness.com/archive/five-fifteen-report) is a short weekly templated report that is designed to enhance communication, reflection, prioritization, goal setting and time management without being time consuming.
 The name five-fifteen reflects that the report should take no more than five minutes to read and no more than fifteen minutes to write.

-We will use two types of 5-15 reports to reflect on your accomplishments, your self and your team, and to identify and plan future work.

-All 5-15's will be maintained in a project wiki page with the most recent entry at the top.

-_Individual 5-15_

-Each individual 5-15 must have the headings given below and each must be followed by a few sentences or an annotated list.
-Ideally each team member will write their individual 5-15 before the team writes its 5-15.

-1. Period Ending (mm/dd/yyyy)
-2. What did my team accomplish?
-3. How did I contribute to those accomplishments?
-4. What did I learn / How did I improve?
-5. How can I improve?

-_Team 5-15_

 Each Team 5-15 must have the headings given below and each must be followed by a few sentences or an annotated list.
 Successive 5-15s should relate back to prior 5-15s to make clear how things that were planned turned into accomplishments, how thoughts on how to improve team function were enacted, how challenges/roadblocks were overcome, etc.